clairedavid/ml_in_hep/week2/NN1_feedforward.md

 \boldsymbol{a^{(\ell)}} = f\left( \; \boldsymbol{a^{(\ell -1)}} \;W^{(\ell)} \;+\; \boldsymbol{b}^{(\ell)} \;\right)
 ```

-This is the general rule for computing all outputs of a fully, feedforward neural network.
+This is the general rule for computing all outputs of a fully connected feedforward neural network.

 ## Summary
 Feedforward propagation is the computation of the values of all activation units of a fully connected feedforward neural network.